 - Call of the Wild from Whispers of the Old Gods was an 8 mana Hunter spell that summoned the three Animal Companions, Huffer, Leokk, and Misha note .
 The card drops an assload of stats on the board, can draw out board clears on its own without risking your other cards in hand, offers the ability to deal 5 damage to something, and protects and buffs your other minions.
 Call of the Wild does far too much for one card to be allowed to, and unlike many other cards on this page is not a legendary.
 Two Calls of the Wild back-to-back is too much for any deck to handle, not even removal heavy classes like Warrior.
 It was so powerful it had to be nerfed to 9 mana, delaying its effect on the game by 1 turn.

-- Two words: PRAISE YOGG!
-Yogg-Saron, Hope's End is a 10 mana 7/5 minion from Whispers of the Old Gods that when played casts a random spell on random targets for each spell you played since the game began.
+- Yogg-Saron, Hope's End is a 10 mana 7/5 minion from Whispers of the Old Gods that when played casts a random spell on random targets for each spell you played since the game began.
 Many players thought it was a joke.
 They were wrong.
 Yogg, statistically speaking, will more than likely clear the board and draw his owner plenty of cards, effectively making him a neutral version of the Warlock spell DOOM! and a stronger alternative to Deathwing, but with many, many other potential upsides.
 Because of the nature of his effect, Yogg can do basically anything, making it impossible to play around him other than holding back your minions so Yogg doesn't kill them, which can just as easily screw you should Yogg-Saron turn out be merciful.
 In addition to his aforementioned, common functions, Yogg can, as follows: summon an assload of minions for you, buff your board to insane levels, mill your opponent, or in highly hypothetical situations, flat out OTK your opponent.
-Yes, Yogg can screw you.
-Yes, he can be a brick if you never cast enough spells for him.
-No, he's not going to work in every deck.
-Yes, he can whiff and waste your turn.
-But the matter of fact is that Yogg can win the game all on his own if a sufficient number of spells are played, and can immediately turn any losing match into a winning one in excessively weird ways no other card can.
+When used as a hail-mary, Yogg can win the game all on his own if a sufficient number of spells are played, and can immediately turn any losing match into a winning one in excessively weird ways no other card can.
 Yogg is so broken that he singlehandedly dragged Mage into the metagame because of their ability to board clear and survive through spells as well as leading to the emergence of Yogg Druid - an archetype that focus on casting spells to either create tokens or holding many cheap damage spells in their hand to feed Malygos in order to OTK their opponent, that completely overshadowed the intended Beast Druid that the developers have been trying to push for the last few expansions.
 It eventually reached the point where people played him in official tournaments...and won.
 This was too much for Blizzard, who gave Yogg a significant nerf where if he is killed, Silenced or bounced back to hand as he's casting spells, the spell spree stops.

 Mean Streets of Gadgetzan Nerfs